"Architecture can make you happier. Urban planning can make us equal"

 URBAN PLANNER.
 ARCHITECT.
 RESEARCHER.

-Architecture Journey: I began my architectural education in my hometown, Arequipa, Peru.
-At the Universidad Nacional de San Agustin (UNSA), where I graduated with a professional degree in Architecture and Urban Planning in 2008.
-During this time, I had the privilege of working for a construction company, where I gained valuable experience in construction management.
-Additionally, I worked with two architecture studios, specializing in high-end residential and commercial projects, further expanding my knowledge and expertise.
+I began my architectural education in my hometown, Arequipa, Perú, where I graduated with a professional degree in Architecture and Urban Planning in 2008 from the Universidad Nacional de San Agustin (UNSA).
+During this time, I worked for a construction company, where I gained experience in construction management.
+Later, I worked with two architecture studios, specializing in high-end residential and commercial projects, further expanding my knowledge and expertise in design.

-The Influence of Cultural Diversity: In 2013, I embarked on an incredible adventure, traveling through India and Southeast Asia for almost a year.
-This eye-opening experience exposed me to diverse cultures, histories, and environmental contexts.
-I witnessed with fascination the way people interacted in various spaces based on their cultural, historical, and contextual differences, especially in relation to urban planning and mobility issues.
-This journey sparked a profound interest in creating spaces that are sensitive to cultural and environmental nuances.
+In 2013, I embarked on an incredible adventure, traveling through India and Southeast Asia for almost a year.
+This eye-opening experience exposed me to diverse people, cultures, cities, modes of transport, cuisines, and more.
+I witnessed with fascination the way people interacted in various spaces based on their cultural, historical, and contextual differences, especially concerning urban planning and mobility issues.
+This journey sparked an interest in creating spaces where people with different backgrounds can come together, share, and interact.

-Paloma Leé Architect: Upon returning to South Africa, I founded Paloma Lee Architect, where I dedicated my efforts to residential projects.
-Engaging in conversations with clients and learning from their lifestyles allowed me to deepen my understanding of how architecture profoundly influences people's lives, interactions, and well-being.
-This period solidified my passion for creating spaces that foster human connection and positively impact lives.
+Upon returning to South Africa, I founded Paloma Leé Architect, where I focused mainly on residential projects.
+My conversations with clients, learning from their stories and understanding their lifestyles proved to be incredibly gratifying.
+This experience deepened my understanding of how architecture can significantly shape people's lives, interactions, and well-being, while also solidifying my intention to create spaces that foster human connection and positively impact people’s lives.

 09 – 2021